JohnTelford/mkdocs_01_03_2023/docs/defect _remediation_cost.md

 ##### Defect Remediation Costs

-The early defect detection mechanisms built into iterative development and a static site generator are:
+The early defect detection mechanisms built into Iterative Development and [MkDocs]() site generator are:

 - VScode editor tool extensions continually check for syntax and other errors